Bhargavk06/Smart-URL-Shortener/README.md

 ## Smart URL Shortener

 Smart URL Shortener is a full-stack web application that allows users to generate short links for long URLs.
 Users can optionally provide a custom shortcode and set an expiry time.
-The application also tracks click analytics such as timestamp, IP address, and referrer, and displays detailed statistics through a dashboard.
+The application also tracks click analytics such as total number of clicks and timestamps for each visit, and displays the statistics in a dashboard.

 ## How It Works